2016 Indonesian Air Force C-130 crash: Aftermath

 A massive public outcry occurred after the crash, with most people criticizing the ageing fleets on the Indonesian Air Force.
 Several people asked to stop the operation of every Lockheed C-130 Hercules aircraft in Indonesia due to its old age and recent crashes that involved the aircraft.
 However, the commander of the Indonesian Armed Forces Gatot Nurmantyo stated that it will continue to operate the aircraft.
-He added that due to the large number of islands in Indonesia, only Lockheed C-130 Hercules that could reach the entire islands in Indonesia.
+He added that due to the large number of islands in Indonesia, only the Lockheed C-130 Hercules could reach all the islands in Indonesia.

 Government officials were asked to review the aging fleets in the Indonesian Air Force.
 The Head of the People's Consultative Assembly Zulkifli Hasan stated that the Indonesian Government needs to review and renew its fleet.
 Indonesian President Joko Widodo had also asked the same thing and ordered to observe the maintenance of every aircraft of the Indonesian Armed Forces.

 After the crash, the Indonesian Air Force would renew the engines of every Hercules on their fleet.
 Members of the Indonesian People's Representatives will call the Indonesian Defense Minister Ryamizard Ryacudu for his responsibility on the crash.